 Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

-FTX Arena is where the Miami Heat (44-38) and New York Knicks (47-35) will clash on Monday at 7:30 PM ET.
-Bam Adebayo is one of the players to watch when these two teams hit the court.
+When the Miami Heat (44-38) and New York Knicks (47-35) square off at FTX Arena on Monday at 7:30 PM ET, Bam Adebayo will be a player to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.